ivotron/varsys16/main.md

-scenarios thus, in the latter, applications run without constraints so that they can take advantage of all the resources available to them but sound statistical analysis [@hoefler_scientific_2015] is applied to the experimental design (e.g. create many more samples).
+scenarios thus, in the latter, applications run without constraints so that they can take advantage of all the resources available to them but sound statistical analysis [@hoefler_scientific_2015] is applied to the experimental design and analysis of results.

 **Providing Performance Profiles Alongside Experimental Results**:
-This allows to preserve the characteristics of the underlying hardware and facilitates the interpretation of results in the future.
+This allows to preserve the performance characteristics of the underlying hardware that an experiment executed on and facilitates the interpretation of results in the future.

 # Related Work